shweta-js/E-commerce/README.md

- Here is the deployed website link:https://shwetajs-ecommerce.netlify.app
+ Here is the website's link:https://shwetajs-ecommerce.netlify.app